Artist: Molly Macalister, 1967

 Location: Quay Street

-Today, A Māori Figure in a Kaitiaki Cloak appears as a traditional bronze sculpture, but when artist Molly Macalister created the monumental image of dignity in 1964-1966, she sent revolutionary ripples through public art commissioning in Auckland.
+Today, A Māori Figure in a Kaitaka Cloak appears as a traditional bronze sculpture, but when artist Molly Macalister created the monumental image of dignity in 1964-1966, she sent revolutionary ripples through public art commissioning in Auckland.

-The warrior is clad in the prestigious korowai cloak of a chief.
+The warrior is clad in the prestigious cloak of a chief.
 He gazes towards the horizon and holds a mere, a symbol of peace, at his side.

-A pivotal work that demonstrates changing attitudes of the 1960s, A Māori Figure in a Kaitiaki Cloak was the first public sculpture in New Zealand to be commissioned from a female artist.
+A pivotal work that demonstrates changing attitudes of the 1960s, A Māori Figure in a Kaitaka Cloak was the first public sculpture in New Zealand to be commissioned from a female artist.
 Macalister's design met with considerable controversy, many arguing for a more stereotypical tourist image of a Māori warrior in a fighting pose.